Participants apply the theory learned in HLTH 2911, under the supervision of an instructor

 stable newborns.
 Students are also placed in an outpatient setting to develop skills in

 assessing and providing nursing care and support for pregnant women and their families in the

-The learning outcomes for this course follow the guidelines established by the CRNBC for maternal/newborn qualifying courses.
+The learning outcomes for this course follow the guidelines established by the BCCNM for

 - Assess your perinatal nursing competencies and identify areas that need development.